 This means a driver cannot be convicted of a DUI if the prosecutor cannot prove that he/she was under the influence, or that he/she was not driving a vehicle.
 What is considered a vehicle?
 What does “under the influence” mean?
 While “driving a vehicle” and “under the influence” may seem like common terms that don’t need much explanation, through legislation and case law developments, just about any situation imaginable has been addressed to inform DUI cases.

-If you are facing a DUI, and you have an experienced DUI lawyer on your side, he/she will investigate your case to question the prosecutor’s case.
+If you are facing a DUI, and you have an experienced Law Firm DUI lawyer in San Jose and 10 other locations on your side, he/she will investigate your case to question the prosecutor’s case.
 If your lawyer can raise a doubt about any of the elements, a jury may not find you guilty of a DUI.
 In this case, it would include providing a defense where you weren’t driving, or not under the influence of alcohol or drugs.

 DUI Defense Lawyer